Here to Serve prioritizes supporting families with a child or young parent battling cancer. Our determination of risk factors are:

-- High risk (70% ) – Families or single moms who earn below $100,000 per year and a $1 more than government support thresholds (see highlighted chart below) for programs that assist with housing, food, child care, medical insurance etc.
+- High risk (70% ) – Families or single parents who earn below $100,000 per year and $1 more than 138% of the poverty threshold, which denies government programs that assist with housing, food, child care, medical insurance, etc.

 - Moderate risk (20% ) – Intact families with financial means above $100,000 but below $200,000, with two working spouses